-2. (Opportunity Cost) You can either spend spring break working at home for \$80 per day for five days or go to Florida for the week.
+2. (Opportunity Cost) You can either spend spring break either working at home for \$80 per day for five days or go to Florida for the week.
 If you stay home, your expenses will total about \$100.
 If you go to Florida, the airfare, hotel, food and miscellaneous expenses will total about \$700.
 What's your opportunity cost of going to Florida?

 The opportunity cost is the total cost of going to Florida and includes dollar costs incurred as well as the forgone opportunity of working.
-Assuming you would work for 5 days if you stayed home,, the cost would total \$1,000: the \$700 cost of going to Florida plus the net value of what you could have earned-\$300 (\$400 in earnings less expenses of \$100)-if you stayed home.
+Assuming you would work for 5 days if you stayed home, the opportunity cost of going to Florida would total \$1,000: the \$700 cost of going to Florida plus the net value of what you could have earned-\$300 (\$400 in earnings less expenses of \$100)-if you stayed home.